-'''

 %copysas(d:\sasjr, c:\sas\filelist.log)

-'''

-Note: Keep in mind that the configuration files that you copy (such as SASV8.CFG and AUTOEXEC.SAS) are probably customized for your installation and might not be usable on the scaled-down copy without some modifications.
-Check to make sure that the options in these files reflect the configuration that you want to convey to another user. \triangle
+Note: Keep in mind that the configuration files that you copy (such as any SAS configuration files and the AUTOEXEC.SAS file) are probably customized for your installation and might not be usable on the scaled-down copy without some modifications.
+Check to make sure that the options in these files reflect the configuration that you want to convey to another user. $\triangle$

-For a complete description of how to create a scaled-down copy of the SAS System using the RTRACE and RTRACELOC system options in conjunction with the COPYSAS macro, see "Creating a Scaled-Down Configuration of the SAS System for Distribution" on page 189.
+For a complete description of how to create a scaled-down copy of the SAS System using the RTRACE and RTRACELOC system options in conjunction with the COPYSAS macro, see "Creating a Scaled-Down Version of the SAS System for Distribution" on page 263.